-Professional photographers might be interested in the park's professional photography program.
-If you are involved in a commercial enterprise, please review information about our commercial filming program.
+If you are involved in a commercial enterprise, please review information about our commercial filming & still photography program.

 Whether you are photographing wildlife or wilderness, please be considerate - for many visitors, this is a once-in-a-lifetime trip.
 Please do not interrupt other visitors as they experience the park.

 Standing head and shoulders above the crowd, "the Mountain" dominates the landscape of central Alaska.
 On clear days, it can be seen from as far away as Anchorage and Fairbanks.
 Within the park, however, it appears and disappears as the Denali Park Road winds its way among the smaller mountains along the north edge of the Alaska Range.